iotaledger/introduction-docs/docs/introduction/what_is_chrysalis.md

 ![](./assets/02_path_to.png)

 Why is this process of adopting major protocol improvements relatively unique to IOTA among permissionless DLTs?
 The simple answer is the absence of miners.
 In most permissionless DLTs, the miners’ economic incentives differ from those of regular network users.
 Changes to throughput and network latencies can disrupt the fee market the miners rely on.
-This in turn makes them likely to object to network upgrades as it affects their bottom line.
+This makes them likely to object to network upgrades as it affects their bottom line.

 In IOTA, validators and users are one and the same.
 There is no conflict of interests between parties with different motivations, meaning there is a much smoother path to network improvements.
-This is why we are able to incrementally and smoothly upgrade the network before Coordicide.
+This allows for incremental and smooth pgrades to the network before Coordicide.

 What are the specific Chrysalis upgrades?

-## White-flag approach
+## White-flag Approach
 ![](./assets/what_is_chrysalis/01.png)
 [The White-flag approach](https://iota.cafe/t/conflict-white-flag-mitigate-conflict-spamming-by-ignoring-conflicts/233) which is used for calculating balances.
 It is a simpler, conflict-ignoring approach that improves the speed and efficiency of tip selection, eliminates many network attacks, and significantly reduces the need for reattachments.

-## New milestone selection algorithm
+## New Milestone Selection Algorithm
 ![](./assets/what_is_chrysalis/02.png)
 [A new milestone selection algorithm for the coordinator](https://iota.cafe/t/coordinator-improvements/310), that focuses on allowing the network to support much more confirmed transactions per second (CTPS) than before with higher computational efficiency.

-## URTS tip selection
+## URTS Tip Selection
 ![](./assets/what_is_chrysalis/03.png)
 A new [Uniform random tip selection](https://github.com/iotaledger/protocol-rfcs/blob/master/text/0008-uniform-random-tip-selection/0008-uniform-random-tip-selection.md) in node software.
 It is significantly faster and more efficient than the previous tip selection algorithm.

-## Ed25519 signature scheme
+## Ed25519 Signature Scheme
 ![](./assets/what_is_chrysalis/04.png)
 [The Ed25519 signature scheme](https://github.com/iotaledger/protocol-rfcs/blob/ee07797acb5940b7dbb5c3411b184ccdc6afdbb1/text/0000-ed25519-signature-scheme/0000-ed25519-signature-scheme.md) has been added to the network, replacing the current Winternitz one time signature scheme (W-OTS) signature scheme.
 Using an EdDSA signature scheme allows the protocol and clients using the protocol to run more efficiently on established hardware.
-Unlike W-OTS, the scheme also allows for the re-use of private keys, and, with that, introduces reusable addresses to the protocol.
+Unlike W-OTS, the scheme also allows for the re-use of private keys, which introduces reusable addresses to the protocol.
 This change also dramatically reduces the transaction size, saving network bandwidth and processing time.

-## Atomic transactions
+## Atomic Transactions
 ![](./assets/what_is_chrysalis/05.png)
 [Atomic transactions](https://github.com/luca-moser/protocol-rfcs/blob/signed-tx-payload/text/0000-transaction-payload/0000-transaction-payload.md) that move the protocol from the current, complicated, bundle construct and use simpler atomic transactions instead.
 This results in much simpler development and more adaptable and maintainable code of the core software.
 In addition, atomic transactions reduce network overhead, reduce transaction validation and signature verification load, and improve spam protection and congestion control.